pe-brian/pitchoune/README.md

 - Current workdir for filepaths : set PITCHOUNE_WORKDIR env variable

+- <HOME> token replacement in filepaths

+- conf: token replacement in filepaths (read value from key in .conf file)

+- handle .conf file in PITCHOUNE_WORKDIR

 - Save to a file with human check option enabled :
     - Open the file with the default editor
     - Then wait for the user to review it & save it